FIELD NOTES · INSTITUTIONAL FINANCE DESIGN & PORTFOLIO ENGINEERING · PUBLISHED MONTHLY

 Field Notes

 Practitioner writing on trading, compliance, and regulated platform UX — plus the meta-discipline of running this portfolio as a product.
 Shorter than a case study, longer than a tweet.
-Four notes on client work (FIX 4.4, MiFID II, ASIC RG 268, KYC / AML), one on how I read AWStats and fix funnels on my own site.
+Four notes on client work (FIX 4.4, MiFID II, ASIC RG 268, KYC / AML), one on how I read AWStats and fix funnels on my own site, and four 2026-05-18 honesty-disclosure notes (Finlogix methodology, ACY post-launch iteration, accessibility audit, ACY Connect enterprise-IT political skill) that document what is measured, what is not, and what would change running it today.

 All field notes